 Steps to Take Without a Will

 Intestate successions occur when the decedent dies without a will, the will is invalid in whole or in part, or the will does not dispose of all of the decedent’s property.
 When the succession is intestate, the Louisiana Civil Code determines who inherits the decedent’s estate.
 Determining who inherits property in an intestate succession involves determining whether the property itself is community or separate under Louisiana law.
-If you have questions about probate, contact Morrison Law Group, PLC online or call (504) 831-2348 for a free consultation.
+If you have questions about successions, contact Morrison Law Group, PLC online or call (504) 831-2348 to schedule a consultation.